vanus-labs/vanus-connect/proposals/sink_facebook_lead_ads_proposal.md

 ## Prerequisites

 Before you start you will need the following:
-- A facebook developer account with
+- A facebook app with
   - The ``ads management`` permission
   - The ``pages manage ads`` permission
   - The ``pages read engagement`` permission